alarm-redist/fifty-states/analyses/MI_cd_2010/doc_MI_cd_2010.md

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.
-We applied a constraint to limit county and municipality splits (see '02_setup_MI_cd_2010.R' file).
+We use a pseudo-county constraint to help preserve county and municipality boundaries, as described below.

 ## Data Sources
 Data for Michigan comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).